OutSystems/ReactView/README.md

 # ReactView

-ReactView is an Avalonia/WPF control for building React based UIs on Avalonia/WPF applications.
+ReactView is a framework for building react.js based UIs that can be hosted in Avalonia/WPF applications.

 # Sample